-As we straddled the lane lines on Avenida Dorrego, Fernando crooned a few bars of ‘Sur,’ Homero Manzi’s ode to a Buenos Aires lost.
-His voice – a silky, confident bass tinged with a touch of sadness – penetrated my pores, raised the hair on my arms, and stopped singing too soon.
+As we straddled the lane lines on Avenida Dorrego, Fernando crooned a few bars of ‘Sur,’ Homero Manzi’s ode to a bygone Buenos Aires.
+His voice – a silky, confident bass tinged with sadness – penetrated my pores and raised the hair on my arms.

-The rest of the journey was a blur.
-Eventually we reached the Costanera, a eucalyptus-lined boulevard that borders the Rio de la Plata, and Fernando braked in front of a food stand on the edge of the asphalt.
+“Bueno,” he said, when we reached the Costanera Sur, a eucalyptus-lined boulevard that borders the Rio de la Plata “the tango goes on, right?”
+He braked in front of a food stand on the edge of the asphalt.

 But the choripán at Mi Sueño transcended all others I’ve tasted to date.
-Flavored with white wine, oregano and a touch of red pepper, their pork sausage bursted with flavor.
-Amped up by pungent chimichurri, the sandwich was perfect but for an excess of bun (a problem easily resolved by folding the butterflied chorizo onto one half of the bread and feeding the rest to the pigeons).
+The sausage itself was flavored with white wine, oregano, and a touch of red pepper.
+Amped up by pungent chimichurri, it would have made for a perfect sandwich but for an excess of bun — a problem easily resolved by folding the butterflied chorizo onto one half of the bread and feeding the rest to the pigeons.